nf-core/atacseq/docs/usage.md

 * `--three_prime_clip_r2 <NUMBER>`
   * Instructs Trim Galore to re move bp from the 3' end of read 2 _AFTER_ adapter/quality trimming has been performed.

-### `--notrim`
+### `--skipTrimming`
-Specifying `--notrim` will skip the adapter trimming step.
+Specifying `--skipTrimming` will skip the adapter trimming step.
 Use this if your input FastQ files have already been trimmed outside of the workflow or if you're very confident that there is no adapter contamination in your data.

 ### `--saveTrimmed`
 By default, trimmed FastQ files will not be saved to the results directory.
 Specify this flag (or set to true in your config file) to copy these files to the results directory when complete.

 ## Alignments

+### `--keepMito`
+Reads mapping to mitochondrial contig are not filtered from alignments.

+### `--keepDups`
+Duplicate reads are not filtered from alignments.

-### `--allow_multi_align`
+### `--keepMultiMap`
 Reads mapping to multiple places are not filtered from alignments.

-### `--keep_duplicates`
-Duplicate reads are not filtered from alignments.

-### `--keep_mitochondrial`
+### `--skipMergeBySample`
-Reads mapping to mitochondrial contig are not filtered from alignments.
+Do not perform alignment merging and downstream analysis at the sample-level i.e. only do this at the replicate-level.

 ### `--saveAlignedIntermediates`
 By default, intermediate BAM files will not be saved.
 The final BAM files created after the appropriate filtering step are always saved to limit storage usage.
 Set to true to also copy out BAM files from BWA and sorting/filtering steps.

-## Job Resources
+## Job resources
 ### Automatic resubmission
 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.